 Why did You Smell Soap fail?

 After the on-site handshake deal, Megan Cummins(owner of the luxury soap company) tried unsuccessfully for 6 months to reach Robert Herjavec.
-Finally, after doing his due diligence, he came back with an adjusted offer of $50,000 for 50% of the company, which Megan rejected.
+Finally, after doing his due diligence, he returned with an adjusted offer of $50,000 for 50% of the company, which Megan rejected.

 As the Show No Towel deal demonstrated, the change of heart on the part of the Sharks is not uncommon.
 Of course, they have the right to change their offer after doing their due diligence.

-But the delay of 6 months with very little communication before they make a decision and commit is a big problem in itself.
+But a big problem is a delay of 6 months with very little communication before they make a decision and commit.
 A quick “no” is better than a delayed “maybe” for a new company that desperately needs funding and is struggling to keep up with increasing demand due to a recent appearance on TV.